rlucas11/panelCodeR/README.md

 When you call the function, it will present a summary of some of the most important results from the model, but it is best to save the output of the command to an object (e.g., `pcOutput <- panelcoder(data)`.
 This object includes some information used when constructing the model, along with the lavaan or mplus code, the lavaan or mplus output, and information to plot correlations.
 The following functions help examine this information (these are not yet implemented, but will be soon).

-The function `panelplot()` will plot the implied and actual stabilities for increasingly long lags (up to the number of waves in the data).
+The function `panelPlot()` will plot the implied and actual stabilities for increasingly long lags (up to the number of waves in the data).
 This can show whether the selected model accurately reproduces the actual stability coefficients from the data.
 Models like the CLPM often underestimate the long-term stability of the variables.

-The function `modelstatement()` will produce a formatted version of the mplus or lavaan code representing the model.
+The function `modelCode()` will produce a formatted version of the mplus or lavaan code representing the model.
 This could be used to check that the model was specified correctly, and it can also be copied, pasted, and modified to run models that can't be specified with panelCodeR.

-The function `modelestimates()` will extract and print the lavaan or mplus estimates.
+The function `modelEstimates()` will extract and print the lavaan or mplus estimates.
 The actual lavaan or mplus object that is created from running the model is stored in the panelCodeR output; you can access it by selecting the fourth element of the panelCodeR output (e.g., `pcOutput[[4]]`).